l-r-w-250111/LabScribe/README.md

     *   Each project has a master Gantt chart for high-level planning.
     *   Notes can be linked to projects as "tickets."
     *   Navigate seamlessly from projects to notes and back.
+*   **Sample Management:** Create, edit, and delete samples to track their properties.
+Generate a unique QR code for each sample ID for easy labeling and tracking.
 *   **AI-Powered Summarization:** Automatically generate summaries for each module in your notes with the click of a button.
 *   **AI-Powered Search (RAG):**
     *   Build a searchable, semantic index of all your notes.